colab-coop/coopernetes/README.md

 ## Branches and Releases
 - `master` is our primary working branch.
 It is intended to be generic, and can be cloned and used by anyone to launch a cluster from scracth.
 - `itme` and `colab` correspond to the configurations of the two organizations currently using coopernetes.
-We each have slightly different needs and architectures, so we're using branches to track the individual changes until we can merge them back to master.1::wq
+We each have slightly different needs and architectures, so we're using branches to track the individual changes until we can merge them back to master.

 ## Tools
 All commands can be installed with `brew install`, except for helm plugins which use `helm plugin install`